francoisrice/conversation-bot/README.md

 - Create the web interface for the bot
 - Create and auto-update a knowledge base/persona
 - Code Scheduled functions for the bot to run for webscrapping and information gathering
+- Create process or algorithm for bot to speak more coherently, by speaking to itself/having generated words critiqued
 - Launch the software on a live server

 ---